Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Virginia Healthcare Power of Attorney
+FAQs about making a Virginia Medical Power of Attorney

-A Virginia Healthcare Power of Attorney is a legal document that grants a selected person or entity the authority to make healthcare decisions for you, such as refusing or accepting a specific medical treatment, if you cannot do so.
+A Virginia Medical Power of Attorney is a legal document that grants a selected person or entity the authority to make healthcare decisions for you, such as refusing or accepting a specific medical treatment, if you cannot do so.

 The individual giving control is called the "principal," and the individual or organization receiving powers is called the "agent."
 Suited for Virginia residents, our Power of Attorney for health care is made for use in Fairfax County, Prince William County, Virginia Beach County, and in all other parts of the state.
 All Virginia Healthcare PoA forms from Rocket Lawyer can be modified for your particular scenario.
 As a result of this legal document, your agent can offer proof to medical facilities and other parties that they can legally act in your interest.